How does Chandler Soil work?

 What results can I expect from Chandler Soil?

-The photo below was taken in a corn field owned by one of our early customers who farmed in eastern Iowa.
+The photo at the right was taken in a corn field owned by one of our early customers who farmed in eastern Iowa.
 Before using Chandler Soil, his field had heavy compaction in the top 18 to 20 inches of soil, and the corn roots could not penetrate deeper than a few inches.
 After using the product for four years, he noticed that tillage operations were easier and the soil was better drained.
 To examine the changes in the soil, we dug this soil profile and traced the growing corn roots down over five feet.
 There was no evidence of soil compaction at any point in this soil profile.

 For More Information